-According to the latest official survey, 94% of English Literature graduates are working or in further study six months after finishing their course – which means you'll leave us not only with a deeper appreciation of literature but well'equipped to succeed in your chosen career.
+According to the latest official data, 92% of English Literature graduates are working or in further study six months after finishing their course, and Roehampton is in the top 12 universities in England for graduate earnings in English – which means you'll leave us not only with a deeper appreciation of literature but well-equipped to succeed in your chosen career.

 In your first year, you will immerse yourself in a wider range of literature, building your knowledge of modern and classic books.
 You will learn how to present your work effectively and confidently, and gain experience of evaluating and using critical material.
 Our current students study texts including John Milton’s Paradise Lost and Charlotte Brontë’s Jane Eyre, and explore London in literature.